ListowelAdolwin/portfolio/README.md

 # Portfolio website
-In this project, I build my portfolio website to showcase my works to potential recruiters <br>
+In this project, I build my portfolio website to showcase my works <br>
 It is made with HTML, CSS, and JavaScript